micronaut-projects/micronaut-starter/CONTRIBUTING.md

 ### Running the CLI

-To generate a project execute `./gradlew run --args=""` where the args are what would be after `mn` using the CLI.
-For example: `./gradlew run --args="create-app temp"`.
+To generate a project execute `./gradlew micronaut-cli:run --args=""` where the args are what would be after `mn` using the CLI.
+For example: `./gradlew micronaut-cli:run --args="create-app temp"`.

 If you want to test output colors or the interactive shell, the jar must be executed.
-Run `./gradlew assemble` and then `java -jar starter-core/build/libs/starter-core-1.0.0.BUILD-SNAPSHOT.jar create-app temp`
+Run `./gradlew micronaut-cli:shadowJar` and then `java -jar starter-cli/build/libs/micronaut-cli-2.0.0.BUILD-SNAPSHOT-all.jar create-app temp`

 ### Default Feature Logic